Skip to main content

 Circular food in practice: Collaboration for sustainable public meals

 Towards a circular and resilient food supply chain in Västra Götaland.
-We work to use resources efficiently and give by-products new value within the public meal sector.
-Our goal is to build a stronger food system that can meet everyday needs and withstand future crises.
+We work to increase resource efficiency in the food sector by giving underutilized side streams new value within the public meal sector.
+Our goal is to build a stronger food system that can meet every day's needs and withstand future crises.

 Our Vision

 Side streams such as vegetable trimmings, whey, wheat bran, and underutilized fish should be seen as valuable resources.
-Through training and “cookshops,” we bring together chefs, companies, and researchers to jointly develop sustainable, delicious recipes using upcycled local ingredients.
+Through training and “cookshops,” we will bring together chefs, companies, and researchers to jointly develop sustainable, delicious recipes, using upcycled local ingredients.

 Objectives

-• Strengthen food security and develop sustainable, circular ingredients for public meals.
+• Strengthen sustainability and local food security in case of crisis by developing sustainable, circular ingredients for public meals.

-• Connect producers, processors, and public kitchens to reduce environmental impact and increase resilience.
+• Connect producers, processors, and public kitchens to co-create more environmental, sustainable and resilient food supply chains

 • Provide meal strategists and chefs with skills development and opportunities to contribute to circular product innovation in collaboration with local food actors.